S · Q · C · D · P SAFETY · QUALITY · COST · DELIVERY · PEOPLE

 People System

-1:1s — Reports & Skip Levels — structured, regular, not optional; surfaces issues before they become problems
+1:1s — Reports & Skip Levels — structured and consistent; surfaces issues before they escalate

-Development Pipeline — deliberate investment in internal promotion; leaders built from within the workforce
+Development Pipeline — investment in internal promotion; leaders built from within the workforce